zesterer/openmw-volumetric-clouds/README.md

 ## Enabling the mod

+1. Open the in-game 'Options' menu and enable 'Post Processing' in the 'Video' tab.

-1. Press F2 to open the in-game post-processing menu
+2. Press F2 to open the in-game post-processing menu

-2. Click on 'clouds'
+3. Click on 'clouds'

-3. Press shift + right arrow key to add it to the active effects list
+4. Press shift + right arrow key to add it to the active effects list

 ## Configuration